dominikrys/SWW-assignment_1/src/SOLUTION.md

 * A `message` object is then created and added to the blocking queues of all clients currently logged in as the recipient.
 The message is then stored on the server in `messageStore` and if the recipient is logged in, also sets the recipient's "current" message to this one that has just been sent.
 At the end notify the server that messages have been sent - this could realistically either be taken out or as it may be a privacy concern, but for such a simple application it should be fine.

   * The sender is notified about the message being sent so they know their request has worked.

+  * If the recipient is logged out, a message is sent to the sender saying that the recipient will receive the message when logged back in.

 * `next` and `previous` work similarly in the sense that they both check if the user is logged in, they get the client's stored messages (if they have messages and if it's possible i.e. can't get the next message if the "current" message is already the newest message), set the "current" message to that message and then put it into the client's message queue.
 The server is notified of this.